Dealing with Suicide On Your Online Community or Forums: How You Can Help and Protect Everyone

 If a suicide thread is posted in your forums, it’ll be natural for members of your site to try to help.
 The potential is there, as well, for questionable people to try to hurt the situation.
 Well meaning or not, members can inadvertently do more harm than good by trying to help.
 It can be dicey to allow your members to comment on this situation and for your community to become deeply invested in it.

-This is why I recommend removing the post.
+This is why it can be a good idea to remove the post, unless you have a strong feeling that doing so would do more harm than good.
 Do not dismiss it as someone fooling around – take it seriously.
 If they, by some chance, do turn out to be someone who is not suicidal, who was just looking to play with people’s emotions and get attention, removing it will discourage them from doing so and you’ll have done the right thing by taking it seriously.
 This is not a matter for your community, it is far too sensitive for that.
 After the post has been removed from the public, contact the member directly.
 In an ideal world, it’s best to consider what you’d like to say and, more importantly, what you’d like your staff members to say – before such a time comes up.

 The American Association of Suicidology, the American Foundation for Suicide Prevention, The Jason Foundation and SAVE all have helpful guidelines and ideas for talking to and helping someone who may be suicidal.
 They all speak of empathy and understanding and the need for action in the form of professional help from doctors, trained personnel and emergency service providers.